JoacoLucen/scraping_web/README.md

 --------------------------------------------------------------------
 ## 🌟 About the Project
-"A program designed to scrape news channels in Argentina to obtain headlines and perform data analysis."
+"A program to scrape news channels in Argentina, and obtain titles and store them in SQLite.
+Then with this data, clean it and perform an analysis of it using the Streamlit library.
+Additionally, I added functionality to generate an automatic PDF file with the analysis performed"

 --------------------------------------------------------------------
 ## 🌳 Requirements